HarperDB/documentation/docs/applications/caching.md

 ```

 ### Invalidation
 You may also wish to specifically invalidate individual records.
 Invalidation is useful when you know the source data has changed, and the cache needs to re-retrieve data from the source the next time that record is accessed.
-This can be done by executing the `invalidate()`.
-For example, you could extend a table and provide a custom POST handler that does invalidation:
+This can be done by executing the `invalidate()` method on a resource.
+For example, you could extend a table (in your resources.js) and provide a custom POST handler that does invalidation:
 ```javascript
 const { MyTable } = tables;
 export class MyTableEndpoint extends MyTable {